 Nanaimo offers a world of opportunities for both yourself and your family.
 This beautiful West Coast city is known as the Harbour City and provides some of the best living conditions in all of Canada.
 From the outdoor activities, cultural history, mild climate to phenomenal schools, Nanaimo has something to offer people from all walks of life.

-The variety of communities allows individuals to choose from modern oceanfront homes in Dover bay, peaceful mountainside dwellings in Pleasent Valley, luxurious Harborview condos, and picturesque lakefront properties near Brannen Lake.
-Whether your a family, retiree or student looking for the very best Canada has to offer, look no further than relocating to Nanaimo, B.C.
+The variety of communities allows individuals to choose from modern oceanfront homes in Dover bay, peaceful mountainside dwellings in Pleasant Valley, luxurious harbour view condos, and picturesque lakefront properties near Brannen Lake.
+Whether you're a family, retiree, or student looking for the very best Canada has to offer, look no further than relocating to Nanaimo, B.C.

-Moving to Nanaimo has been the first choice for many Canadians already residing in British Columbia and other provinces.
-The population has seen a steady increase of over 5% annually, with an estimated population of over 160,000 in the Nanaimo Regional District.
+Moving to Nanaimo has been the first choice for many Canadians residing in British Columbia and other provinces.
+The population has steadily increased by over 5% annually, with an estimated population of over 160,000 in the Nanaimo Regional District.
 The median age of the people in Nanaimo is around 45 years old.
 This city offers one of the best lifestyles for retirees and families looking to relocate to a safe West Coast community with excellent outdoor activities, without the congestion and stress of a major city.

 In the 1800's Nanaimo was known primarily for its massive production of coal and timber.
 Today, Nanaimo is known for tourism, education, retirement, technology, and recreation.
-The largest employment sectors are in medical care services that offer many opportunities for nurses and doctors to move to the Island.
+The largest employment sectors are in medical care services that offer nurses and doctors many opportunities s many opportunities to move to the Island.
 Due to the booming retirement population, caregivers with varying specialization are all in high demand.

 The information provided below offers you information about the many advantages of relocating to Nanaimo.
 It will give you information about the climate, demographics, schools, attractions, annual events, and suggestions on communities that will fit all budgets and living preferences.
 Use this guide to find out how moving to Nanaimo can improve your work-life balance.